simatec-uis/CO2Wounds-V2/README.md

 ## Code and Library Information

-The main code for this project is available in the main.py file within this repository.
+The main code for this project is available in the **main.py** file within this repository.
 This file contains the core implementation necessary to reproduce the results presented in our work (see Table in the following section).

 We have utilized the Python library [segmentation_models.pytorch](https://github.com/qubvel-org/segmentation_models.pytorch) for this project, which provides a wide range of state-of-the-art segmentation models.
 Please refer to the linked repository for detailed installation instructions and additional information on the library.

+The **explore_dataset.py** script included in this repository is designed to visualize the _CO2Wounds-V2_ dataset, overlaying the masks and bounding boxes as in Figure 1 below.

 ## Results and Evaluation